 The last point of which helps highlight just how difficult it is for young single mothers, which are, as shown by the Family and Household Report, the most common lone parents.
 It would be fair to assume that younger mothers have a great deal of problems to overcome when bringing up a child alone, such as financial instability.
 Many young mothers, though not all, tend to be less financially sound than other single mothers, which will naturally have an affect both on the parent and child.
 Most of the time it’s because very few job positions offer enough of a decent income with the flexibility that young mum’s desperately need; often one must be compromised.
 What is more, young mothers tend to have less guidance and knowledge about parenthood than older mothers, a factor which the government and many charities have been keen to target and change over the recent years.

 To further aggravate an already tender situation, lone parents are also far more likely to experience barriers when seeking employment, as commented on by the GCPH.
 One such issue is job flexibility, as touched on above – many jobs don’t offer single mum’s enough hours that work around their family life, which means that they have too little time with their children when they do work.

-As a result of our society and shifted change in social norms, divorce and separation is becoming a common place trait in families.
+According to a divorce lawyer in Chicago, divorce and separation is becoming a common place trait in families.
 What is more, when relationships like this break down, it is the children that are affected most heavily.
+In the realm of family law, by committing to the collaborative law or Collaborative Divorce process, spouses and parents can finalize a divorce and resolve any related support and property disputes without stepping into a courtroom.
 Therefore, even if a relationship is breaking down, it’s vital that fair agreements are in place to try and prevent issues for the children and parents involved.